 Pastor Henry is a gifted and experienced pastor who has served for 26 years in Northern California in both local church and campus ministry settings.
 He is a practiced leader and preacher with a rich experience in community engagement and age level ministries.
-As a church leader and developer, he is uniquely gifted to lead Lynnewood into an era of vibrant growth.
+As a church leader and developer, he is uniquely gifted in leading us into an era of vibrant growth.
 He answered the call to the ministry after receiving a degree in Electrical Engineering from Penn State and working in data networking.

-Among many other assignments, he has served at Grace UMC in San Ramon, as Director of the Wesley Foundation campus ministries at UC Berkeley, and most recently at Trinity UMC in Sunnyvale.
+Among many other assignments, he has served at Lynnewood UMC in Pleasanton, Grace UMC in San Ramon, as Director of the Wesley Foundation campus ministries at UC Berkeley, and most recently at Trinity UMC in Sunnyvale.
 Pastor Henry and his wife have been Pleasanton residents for many years and raised 2 children.

 Tupou Taufatofua, Director of Youth and Children’s Ministries